khudgins/documentation/automation/deployment_configuration/tier.rst

 #. **Maximum Servers**

    The maximum servers specification sets the maximum allowable number of servers for a tier.
-   If the demand on the tier is such that additional server resources are required, enStratus will scale up to, but not exceed, this value.
+   If the demand on the tier is such that additional server resources are required, Enstratius will scale up to, but not exceed, this value.

 .. _scaling_methods: